CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

   <vrf-id>              VRF
   <neighbor-id>         Peer ID

-### Atrributes
+### Attributes

-  bfd                   Specifies whether to track BGP peering sessions using
-                        this configuration via BFD.
+  bfd                   Specifies whether to track BGP peering sessions using this configuration via BFD.

   capabilities          Capabilities

-  local-as              Local AS feature graceful-restart      BGP Graceful restart per neighbor configuration ttl-security          RFC 5082 address-family        Address family specific configuration timers                Peer peer-timerss description           neighbor description enforce-first-as      If on, when BGP updates are received from EBGP peers
+  local-as              Local AS feature

+  graceful-restart      BGP Graceful restart per neighbor configuration

+  ttl-security          RFC 5082

+  address-family        Address family specific configuration

+  timers                Peer peer-timerss

+  description           neighbor description

-                        with this config, check that first AS matches peer's AS multihop-ttl          Maximum hops allowed.
+  enforce-first-as      If on, when BGP updates are received from EBGP peers with this config, check that first AS matches peer's AS

+  multihop-ttl          Maximum hops allowed.
 When 'auto', the type of peer will determine the appropriate value (255 for iBGP and 1 for eBGP).
-This is the default. nexthop-connected-check
+This is the default.

-                        If 'on', it disables the check that a non-multihop EBGP peer should be directly connected and only announce connected next hops passive-mode          If enabled, do not initiate the BGP connection but wait for incoming connection password              Password enable                Turn the feature 'on' or 'off'.
-The default is 'on'. peer-group            Optional peer-group to which the peer is attached to inherit the group's configuration. remote-as             ASN for the BGP neighbor(s) using this configuration.
+  nexthop-connected-check If 'on', it disables the check that a non-multihopmEBGP peer should be directly connected and only announce connected next hops

+  passive-mode          If enabled, do not initiate the BGP connection but wait for incoming connection

+  password              Password

+  enable                Turn the feature 'on' or 'off'.
+The default is 'on'.

+  peer-group            Optional peer-group to which the peer is attached to inherit the group's configuration.

+  remote-as             ASN for the BGP neighbor(s) using this configuration.
 If specified as 'external', it means an EBGP configuration but the actual ASN is immaterial.
-If specified as 'internal', it means an IBGP configuration. type                  The type of peer
+If specified as 'internal', it means an IBGP configuration.

+  type                  The type of peer

 ## nv set vrf <vrf-id> router bgp neighbor <neighbor-id> bfd